Configuration

 2. Configuration Code

-The core product code controls the fundamental behavior of FSM and is locked to users.
+The core product code controls the fundamental behavior of FSM and is locked for users.
 The core product is installed in accounts as a NetSuite SuiteApp.
-Objects in the SuiteApp have an nx tag in their IDs and names that start with "Field Service."
+Objects in the SuiteApp have an nx tag in their IDs and names starting with "Field Service."

-The Configuration Code is visible and accessible to users and has the ability to be modified for each customer through the Field Service Configuration record.
+The Configuration Code is visible and accessible by users, and you can modify it for each customer using the Field Service Configuration record.

 Within the Configuration, there are two aspects: